 Easily the most well-known screw for DIYers, wood screws are used to join multiple pieces of wood together.
-They can have a fully threaded or semi-threaded shaft and typically have a sharp, piercing tip that penetrates into wooden surfaces with little issue.
+They can have a fully threaded or semi-threaded shaft and typically have a sharp, piercing tip that penetrates wooden surfaces with little issue.
 For this reason, wood screws do not generally require a pilot hole.

 These screws are easy to find in a local home improvement store for your DIY projects.
 They come in a wide variety of sizes and drives to suit your needs, but make sure that you are only using these screws with wood.
 The threads are too widely spaced to properly grip concrete or other non-fibrous materials.